mdenoronha/dating-app/README.md

 * Messaging allows for custom text to be shown to another user
 * The chat home displays all conversation a user currently has, with conversations with new messages (not sent by them) highlighted accordingly
 * The specific conversation page displays all messages between themselves and another user, with new messages (not sent by them) highlighted accordingly
-* A new message alert is displayed when a user recieves a message whilst in a conversation with that member
+* A new message alert is displayed when a user receives a message whilst in a conversation with that member
 ![Navigate to Profile](https://github.com/mdenoronha/dating-app/blob/master/media/instruction-images/new-message.png?raw=true)
 * From a specific conversation, users are able to view or wink at the member they are in discussion with